-a.
-A delay-of-game shall be called for:

-- (1) Preventing the ball from being promptly put into play. - (2) Interfering with the ball after a successful field goal or free throw. - (3) Failing to immediately pass the ball to the nearest official when a personal foul or violation is assessed. - (4) Touching the ball before the throw-in has been released. - (5) A defender crossing the boundary line prior to the ball being released on a throwin. - (6) A team preventing play from commencing at any time. - (7) Any player, coach or trainer interfering with a ball which has crossed the boundary line (Rule 8-Section II-f).
+- a.
+A delay-of-game shall be called for: - (1) Preventing the ball from being promptly put into play. - (2) Interfering with the ball after a successful field goal or free throw. - (3) Failing to immediately pass the ball to the nearest official when a personal foul or violation is assessed. - (4) Touching the ball before the throw-in has been released. - (5) A defender crossing the boundary line prior to the ball being released on a throwin. - (6) A team preventing play from commencing at any time. - (7) Any player, coach or trainer interfering with a ball which has crossed the boundary line (Rule 8-Section II-f). - (8) A player entering the game when beckoned by an official with his shirt untucked.

 PENALTY: The first offense is a warning.
 A technical foul shall be assessed with each successive offense and charged to the team.
 An announcement will be made by the public address announcer.
 The 24-second clock shall remain the same or reset to 14, whichever is greater, if the violation is assessed against the defensive team.
 The offensive team shall be awarded a new 8 seconds to advance the ball if it is in the backcourt.
+There is no change in timing status if any of these violations are assessed against the offensive team.
 If repeated acts become a travesty, the head coach shall be notified that he is being held responsible.